lerami/api-books/README.md

 Run the following command to start the server locally

 ```
-npm run serve [port]
+npm run serve
 ```

-If no port is specified, the server will start by default on port 3000.
+The server will start by default on port 8000.

 ## API